 For over 700 years the Church remained the private chapel of the Delaval family and their retainers.
 On the death, in 1814, of the last male Delaval the estate passed, by marriage, to a Norfolk family, the descendants of Sir Thomas de Astley.
 Sir Jacob Henry Astley of Kings Lynn, inherited the property.
 In 1817 it passed to his son, Jacob, who revived the family title of Baron Hastings in 1841.
 In 1891 the grandfather of the late Lord Hastings presented the building to the Church of England for ever as the Parish Church of the Parish of Delaval.

-The Friends of the Church of Our Lady open the church to visitors (see opening times below) and look after the church for the Parish, raising funds to help in its maintenance.
-If you'd like to become a Friend you can contact us
+The Friends of the Church of Our Lady open the church to visitors (see opening times below) and look after Our Lady for the Parish, raising funds to help with maintenance and running costs.
+If you'd like to become a Friend and support this remarkable Grade 1 listed heritage gem you can contact us directly at Friendsofthechurchofourlady@secretary.net or on Facebook.
+Annual Membership is £6 per person.

-If you are looking for a worthwhile and rewarding way to spend a few hours meeting the public then you might like to consider becoming a Guide.
+If you are looking for a worthwhile and rewarding way to spend a few hours meeting new people why not consider becoming a Guide or Greeter.
 You don't have to memorise any facts and you'll be able to shadow another Guide until you find your feet.
 You can volunteer for as many hours as suits you.
-Contact us at Thefriendsofthechurchofourlady@secretary.net ,via Facebook or on 0191 237 1634 or 0191 237 1136.